payola/Payola/README.md

 #### Package cz.payola.common.entities.privileges

 To share entities between users, privileges are used.
 This makes it easy to extend the model in the future, or to change the granularity of privilege granting.
-Currently, there are privileges to access a resource - analysis, data source, ontology customization and plugin; however, a privilege type that grants a user the right to edit some entity, for example, can be easily added.
+Currently, there are only privileges granting access to a resource - analysis, data source, ontology customization and plugin; however, a privilege type that grants a user the right to edit some entity, for instance, can be easily added.

 #### Package cz.payola.common.entities.settings